 What Technical Requirements Must an ELD Meet to Stay Compliant?

-Engine Sync
+Engine Synchronization

 HOS Automation

-Data Security
+Log Security

-Log Transfer
+Roadside Log Transfer

 FMCSA-Approved ELD Comparison Table 2026

-- Cost: $19.95 (Free device, no contract)
+- Cost: $19.95, free device, no contract

 - Support: 24/7 live & SMS support, lifetime warranty

-- Best For: Box Trucks – Rugged and verified accuracy
+- Best For: Box Trucks

 - Cost: $30–$35